Dark Mode Light Mode

 Living in Shanghai

-Shanghai has been my home for 1 year.
+Shanghai has been my home for 1 year, and overall, it is a very safe place.

 It is one of China’s most modern and internationally focused cities.
-It is often called the “Paris of the East” because of its architecture.
+Because of its architecture, it is often called the “Paris of the East.”
 I always describe it as a mix of Paris and Amsterdam with a taste of China.

-It’s a great place to live if you are looking for a busy life with many job opportunities in fields like finance, technology, music, and the media.
+It’s a great place to live if you want a busy life.
+There are many job opportunities in fields like finance, technology, music, and the media.
 The expat community is also much more prominent than in other cities in China.

 Read my full post about living in the French Concession in Shanghai.